feluxe/sty/README.md

 fg = MyFgRegister()
 ```

 I think this is all you need to know.
-Check out the documentation or the codebase for more detail or feel free to create an issu and ask.
-Have fun! :D
+Check out the documentation or the codebase for more detail or feel free to create an issue and ask.